July 9, 2021

 The underlying purpose of reasonable accommodations is to enable students to participate and be evaluated on the basis of their abilities, not their disabilities, as well as providing equal access to information in the classroom.
 Reasonable accommodations are mandatory based on federal regulations.
 As faculty and staff, we share the obligation to participate in the process of providing them.

 Students with physical/learning impairments or chronic physical/mental illnesses or conditions are categorized as ‘disabled’ according to federal non-discrimination laws.
 As such, they are eligible for reasonable accommodations based on the limitations that are manifested.
 Needs vary among individuals with the same disability and a student may have multiple disabilities that have to be taken into consideration.
 Some students may have disabilities that are not readily apparent.
 Therefore, please do not assume that a student is not disabled.
 If a student presents you with a letter of accommodation from the SDC, the student has submitted sufficient information to verify the disability (impairment/illness/condition) and is officially identified as having a disability.
-For more information on why reasonable accommodations are necessary, go to Why Provide Accommodations

 Reasonable accommodations may require adjustments to how courses are conducted and/or how program requirements can be met.
 However, reasonable accommodations are not meant to alter the fundamental nature of the course or program or the essential learning outcomes of the course or program.